Understanding Occupancy Sensors:

 Click here for more information on how occupancy sensors can benefit your application>>>

-Energy Efficiency
+Energy Management

 Occupancy sensors save energy by turning systems on or off based on whether people are present.
 Office systems such as lighting, heating, ventilation, and air conditioning (HVAC) often integrate with them.
-This not only prevents wasting energy on unused spaces, especially during off-hours or in areas used less frequently but also reduces carbon footprints, supporting businesses in achieving their sustainability goals.
+It not only prevents wasting energy on unused spaces, especially during off-hours or in areas used less frequently but also reduces carbon footprints, supporting businesses in achieving their sustainability goals.

 Occupancy sensors help significantly reduce utility costs, lower energy waste, and support sustainable development.
 Studies show that lighting accounts for 10%-20% of the total energy consumption in commercial buildings.
 With occupancy sensors, lighting savings can reach 20%-65% in conference rooms, 30%-90% in restrooms, and 5%-35% in open offices.